FRANkiller13/Nginx-RTMP-with-User-interface-and-Admin-Panel/README.md

 ✅ Nginx RTMP Server
 ✅ User interface
 ✅ User Authentication on connect with obs
-✅ User Authentication with server.js file with port 8000 to authedicate the users
+✅ User Authentication with server.js file with port XXXX to authedicate the users

 Added:
+✅ (9/6) Added custom price's
+✅ (9/6) Added Secure payments with Stripe.com

 ✅ (2/6) Is giving access on database to selected user on selected platforms, also ⬇️
 ✅ (2/6) After Create config it automatically restar's server.js and reloading nginx
 ✅ (2/6) Added Create Config button, it creates the config file and is giving to user access to server.js auth file